akashparvatikar/starter-hugo-academic/content/publication/ai-idp/index.md

 ---
-title: "Modeling Histological Patterns for Differential Diagnosis of Atypical Breast Lesions"
+title: "Artificial intelligence techniques for integrative structural biology of intrinsically disordered proteins"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Arvind Ramanathan
+- Heng Ma
 - admin
-- Om Choudhary
-- Arvind Ramanathan
-- Olga Navolotskaia
-- Gloria Carter
-- Akif Burak Tosun
-- Jeffrey L. Fine
 - S. Chakra Chennubhotla

 # Author notes (optional)